Robert H. StroupPartner firstname.lastname@example.org

 - Employment and Separation Agreements

 - Lewis v.
 Governor of Alabama, 896 F.3d 1282 (11th Cir., July 25, 2018) The Court of Appeals ruled in our favor in our challenge to the State of Alabama’s nullification of the City of Birmingham’s minimum wage law, holding that the district court improperly dismissed our complaint.
-The appeal is currently pending review by the 11th Circuit en banc.
+The 11th Circuit Court, en banc, voting 7-5, concluded that our clients did not have standing to challenge the law.

 - Vulcan Society and the United States v.
 City of New York The District Court for the Eastern District of New York found that the City of New York unlawfully discriminated against black and Hispanic applicants for the firefighter job, and awarded class wide relief in the form of priority hiring of rejected applicants, monetary relief to rejected applicants totally nearly $100 million, and development of a new hiring exam under the supervision of a court monitor